Guidance

 Why a hexavalent vaccine was introduced into the infant schedule

-Hepatitis B is an infection of the liver caused by HBV.
-Most new infections with HBV are sub-clinical or may only cause a flu-like illness.
+Hepatitis B is an infection of the liver caused by the hepatitis B virus (HBV).
+Most new hepatitis B infections are sub-clinical or may only cause a flu-like illness.
 However, acute infection occasionally leads to sudden and severe liver damage which can be fatal.
-Chronic HBV infection can result in progressive liver disease, leading to cirrhosis (development of scar tissue) in some patients and an increased risk of developing liver cancer.
-In 1992, the World Health Assembly recommended that every country should have a universal hepatitis B immunisation programme by 1997.
+Chronic hepatitis B infection can result in progressive liver disease, leading to cirrhosis (development of scar tissue) in some patients and an increased risk of developing liver cancer.
+In 1992, the World Health Assembly recommended that every country should have a universal hepatitis B vaccination programme by 1997.

-By providing hepatitis B vaccine as part of the combined infant vaccine, as well as being protected against diphtheria, tetanus, pertussis, polio and Hib, infants now have the benefit of protection against hepatitis B virus.
+By vaccinating against hepatitis B as part of the hexavalent vaccine, as well as being protected against diphtheria, tetanus, pertussis, polio and Hib, all infants now have the benefit of protection against hepatitis B virus as part of the UK routine vaccination schedule.

 Safety and efficacy of the hexavalent vaccines